sreevinithaa/ReadmeGenerator/README.md

 ## Description

-App can quickly and easily create a README file by using a command-line application to generate one.
+App can quickly and easily create a README file by using a command-line question to generate one.
 This allows the project creator to devote more time to working on the project.

 ## User Story
 ```